MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Group-Object.md

 ### -Property

 Specifies the properties for grouping.
-The objects are arranged into groups based on the value of the specified property.
+The objects are arranged into named groups based on the value of the specified properties.
+When no property is specified, objects are grouped by their value or the `ToString()` representation of their value.
+The output is sorted in ascending order by the group names.

 The value of the **Property** parameter can be a new calculated property.
 The calculated property can be a script block or a hash table.
 Valid key-value pairs are: